-Green European Journal: The basic income is often supported by ecologists, even though distributing money across society may well increase consumption.
+Green European Journal: Basic income is often supported by ecologists, even though distributing money across society may well increase consumption.
 What are some of the considerations regarding basic income from an environmental perspective?

 Michael Howard: There is some evidence that suggests that redistributing income from relatively wealthy people, who save a higher proportion of their income than they spend, to a lower income groups, who spend more than they save, will increase consumption.
 So if consumption is closely tied to carbon emissions, then the introduction of a basic income may well increase carbon emissions.
 But this expectation assumes does not look at how it is funded.
 If the basic income is funded through pollution taxes, then the incentives to stop burning carbon and to use renewables will probably more than counteract increased consumption.
 But it is an effect towards which we need to be mindful.

 Jorge Pinto: Financing is key here.
 A carbon tax is one of the main ecologist proposals for how to fund a basic income, but this can be tricky.
 Alaskan oil revenues are partly paid into the Alaska Permanent Fund and each resident of the US state gets an annual dividend, a kind of basic income.
 Because the fund is based on oil exploitation, there is absolutely no incentive to reduce the usage of that resource.

 So it’s not enough to say that a basic income, or any other measure for that matter, will be based on resource taxes, because that encourages continuing resource use and environmental damage?